Cameroon suspends logging plans in Ebo Forest

-Good news from Cameroon: Earlier this year, the government wanted to open a vast stretch of Ebo Forest – the home of the Banen people and habitat of gorillas and chimpanzees – to loggers.
+Hamburg, Germany, August 13, 2020 – Good news from Cameroon: Earlier this year, the government decided to open a vast stretch of Ebo Forest – the home of the Banen people and habitat of gorillas and chimpanzees – to loggers.
 The President of Cameroon, Paul Biya, has now suspended that plan.
+The forest cannot be considered to be completely safe for the foreseeable future, however.

 Local people, the scientific community and conservationists sounded the alarm in February 2020 when the government announced plans to open 133,392 hectares – an area nearly the size of London – for logging.
 This would have destroyed the livelihoods of local communities, endangered the forest’s unique biodiversity and wiped out the habitat of critically endangered primates.